godotengine/godot-docs/tutorials/scripting/pausing_games.rst

 working.

-Implementing a fine-grained control for what can be paused (and what can not) is a lot of work, so a simple framework for pausing is provided in Godot.
+Implementing a fine-grained control for what can be paused (and what can not) is a lot of work, so a framework for pausing is provided in Godot.

 How pausing works
 -----------------